openscope/openscope/documentation/airport-guides/ksav.md

 The SAV TRACON airspace covers about 40nm from the Savannah Airport and from the surface to 10,000 feet.

 ## Procedures
-Savannah has no SIDS or STARS, so all aircraft enter and exit the airspace through ATA’s and DTA’s.
+Savannah has no SIDS or STARS, so all aircraft enter and exit the airspace through ATAs and DTAs.
 All aircraft will exit or enter the airspace through a fix listed below.
 All arrivals will fly to their entry fix first and then proceed direct to the Savannah VOR (SAV).
-All departure will proceed direct to their first fix.
+All departures will fly runway heading and should be cleared to their first fix.

 | Fixes | Type     | Area   |
 |-------|----------|--------|